Karoline Leavitt admits 32-year age gap with husband is ‘very unusual’

 White House Press Secretary Karoline Leavitt is aware that her 32-year age gap with her husband, Nicholas Riccio, is unconventional.

 Leavitt, 28, known for her no-nonsense press briefings, married her 60-year-old husband this past January, just days before President Donald Trump’s second inauguration.
-The couple, who got engaged in 2023, share one son, Niko, born in July 2024.
+The couple, who met when Leavitt was 25 and got engaged in 2023, share one son, Niko, born in July 2024.

 During a new interview on the Pod Force One with Miranda Devine podcast, Leavitt agreed with the host that her marriage was “unusual.”